Baptistemontan/leptos_i18n/README.md

 }
 ```

-If one locale use plurals for a key, another locale does not need to use it, but the `count` variable will still be reserved, but it still can access it as a variable, it will just be constrained to a `T: Fn() -> Into<N> + Clone + 'static`.
+If one locale use plurals for a key, another locale does not need to use it, but the `count` variable will still be reserved, but it still can access it as a variable, it will just be constrained to a `T: Fn() -> N + Clone + 'static`.

 You are not required to use the `count` variable in the locale, but it must be provided.